ohtsang0630/Ecommerce-Sales-Analysis/README.md

 Findings:

 As stated before the country that generates the most revenue for this company is predominantly the United Kingdom who takes up 84.61% of total revenue.
 Trailing this would be international markets that are bordering or very close to the United Kingdom such as the Netherlands, Germany, France, and Eire to name a few.
 Once again this shows that this companies performance is heavily reliant on the domestic market.
 The top 3 products that generated the most revenue are as follows: Dotcom Postage, Regency Cakestand 3 Tier, Papercraft Little Birdie.
 These products generate around $160k-$200k in revenue.
 Delving deeper shows us that the top 10% of all products sold within this company make up 62.79% of total company revenue.
 This shows that a minority of products significantly influence a huge portion of total performance.
 Additionally the average order value seems to be relatively stable as mentioned before sitting at around $400-$500 which would suggest that revenue spikes are caused more by a higher increase in order volume as opposed to higher prices.

+**Q4: Opportunities For Growth**
+Analysis Conducted:
+- Which countries have many orders but low average order value?
+- Are there mid-tier customers who could be moved to top tier?
+- Are there months with lower performance that could be optimized?

+Findings: